Hockey Day Minnesota

-Hockey Day Minnesota is an annual event in Minnesota run in cooperation with the Minnesota Wild and Bally Sports North that celebrates the sport of hockey throughout the state.
+Hockey Day Minnesota is an annual event in Minnesota run in cooperation with the Minnesota Wild and Minnesota Hockey that celebrates the sport of hockey throughout the state.
 Now a multi-day showcase, the event is held in mid-to-late January or early February and typically consists of multiple high school games (a mixture of boys and girls), a men's and/or women's college hockey game, and concludes with a Minnesota Wild NHL game.
-With some games now taking place on Thursday and Friday, the main set of games are played on a Saturday and are broadcast on FSN.
+With some games now taking place on Thursday and Friday, the main set of games are played on a Saturday and are broadcast on regional television networks.
 Most of the games are played at a featured outdoor location with a rink built specifically for the event.
 However, some of the college matchups are played in standard home arenas and all of the Wild games are played in an NHL venue (usually Grand Casino Arena).